 INDUSTRY NEWSNew CLT Plant Planned in Montana Resolute Earns Major Recognition and Awards, including Executive of the Year Developer Pursues Mass Timber Overbuild in Vancouver Arup Principal Discusses Mass Timber Curtainwall Systems, Code Compliance Retail Sector Adapts, Innovates, Waits for Vaccine Five-Story CLT Catalyst Building Completed in Spokane

-INSIGHTS FROM THE COMPETITIONConcrete’s Efforts to Go Green Gain Traction
+INSIGHTS ON THE COMPETITIONConcrete’s Efforts to Go Green Gain Traction

 INDUSTRY RESOUCESVirginia Tech’s Monthly Housing Report